 The Mounted Patrol Foundation believes that horses and

-equestrian activities create a wonderful, healthy community.
-Historically,
+equestrian activities have helped create a wonderful, healthy community in Woodside California and the surrounding area, and Historically,

 horses were essential to life in the United States for transportation, work and

 pleasure.
 The Mounted Patrol Foundation seeks to honor this legacy by continuing